rezdm/Argus.cpp/README.md

 * As of now I rely on fronting/reverse proxying for security.
 I'd like to introduce some security directly into the project
 * UI, etc
 * libcrypto usage -- /me not like, it can be improved
-* Make it possible to mark, through UI items to ignore; may be "ignore next x hours"; may be the whole group at once
+* ~~Make it possible to mark, through UI items to ignore; may be "ignore next x hours"; may be the whole group at once~~ - done
 * Revise ping implementation
 * Make sure installation scripts are working across different init systems
 * Front-end should self-update when there is a change in .js/.css/.html/...